 Corrections or additions should be sent to the webmaster, web-master at britgo.org, who will pass them on as necessary.

-If your flag is wrongly positioned, zoom in and double click to centre the map on the right location, and then tell us the replacement latitude/longitude figures show at the bottom.
+If your flag is wrongly positioned click on this link and then tell us the replacement latitude/longitude figures shown.

 If you've formed a new club please also contact the Chairman of the Clubs and Membership Committee